List of Victory ships (C): Collingsworth

 was built by California Shipbuilding Corporation.
 Her keel was laid on 6 October 1944.
 She was launched on 2 December and delivered on 26 February 1945.
 Built for the United States Navy.
 To the USMC in 1946 and laid up in the James River.
 She was scrapped in 1983.

 Colombia Victory

 USS Betelgeuse mothballed at Philadelphia Navy Yard, 1971.

 was built by California Shipbuilding Corporation.
 Her keel was laid on 11 February 1944.
 She was launched on 10 April and delivered on 31 May.
 Built for the WSA, she was operated under the management of Isthmian Steamship Corporation, then Waterman Steamship Corporation, and later Grace Lines.
 Laid up at Wilmington, North Carolina in 1948.
 To the United States Navy in 1951 and renamed Betelgeuse.
-Decomissioned in January 1971.
+Decommissioned in January 1971.
 Laid up at Philadelphia.
 An experimental method of laying up was used, in which a nylon cover was filled with dehumidified air.
 She was sold for scrapping in December 1975.
 She ran aground off Cape Hatteras, North Carolina on 17 January 1976 whilst under tow to Brownsville for scrapping.